Raymond Emerson

 Raymond Emerson (November 28, 1886 – October 27, 1977) was an American civil engineer, investment banker, and faculty at the Peabody Museum of Archaeology and Ethnology.
 He is known for his large donations of personal Ralph Waldo Emerson letters and other documents for educational purposes.
 He was part of the Emerson family, and was Ralph Waldo Emerson's last surviving grandson.
 In addition to his marriage to Amelia Forbes, he was also connected to the Forbes family through other marriages in his parents' and his own generations.

 Early life

 Raymond Emerson was born to Dr. Edward Waldo Emerson and Annie Shepard Keyes on November 28, 1886, in Concord, Massachusetts.
 He was the youngest of seven children born to the couple, and one of only four that survived to adulthood.
-Raymond's father, Edward, was the son of Ralph Waldo Emerson and Lidian Jackson Emerson.
+His father was the son of Ralph Waldo Emerson and Lidian Jackson Emerson, and his mother was the daughter of John S. Keyes and Martha Lawrence (Prescott) Keyes.

 Raymond graduated from Harvard College in 1910.